virengajera/learning/react/README.md

 ## **useEffect - Hooks**

 Once Initial rendering is done then you want something to do like API calls, Getting location, access local storage, update state.

+ e.g. useEffect(()=>{},[list]) when you are done you will store data in list and once list get update useeffect will be called to set loader flag to false.

 ```